donny-son/airhealth-database/docs/IDEAS.md

-- [  ] using ArcGIS online instead of building RDBMS?
+- [ x ] using ArcGIS online instead of building RDBMS?
+  - no -> pricing issue
-- [  ] landuse data from esri?
+- [ x ] landuse data from esri?
+  - no -> pricing issue